-The lack of improvement observed with the addition of a distance penalty to the uCGE model is likely due to the approximately exponential distance-dependence that is already present in uCGE values (23, 56).
-Indeed, as noted above, the cCGE model, which explicitly removes the intrinsic spatial dependence of CGE, was the worst performing model.
+The lack of improvement observed with the addition of a distance penalty to the uCGE model is likely due to the approximately exponential distance dependence that is already present in uCGE values (21, 53).
+As noted above, the cCGE model, which explicitly removes the intrinsic spatial dependence of CGE, was the worst performing model ( $F{\rm CV} = 0.40 \pm 0.02$ ).
 This result, together with the strong performance advantage of the uCGE model over the purely spatial model, indicates that it is the specific spatial patterning of CGE, beyond a simple EDR-based distance dependence, that is particularly informative about connectome topology.
-The only other physiologically informed model to out-perform the matching index model was the static variant of the spatial+ MPC{T1/T2} ($F{CV} = 0.19 \pm 0.025$, $p{FWER} < 0.001$).
-All other physiologically informed models showed either comparable or slightly worse performance than the matching-index model.
+The only other physiologically informed model to outperform the matching index model was the static variant of the spatial+MPCT1/T2 [ $F{\rm CV} = 0.19 \pm 0.020$ , $P{\rm FWER}(120) < 0.05$ ].
+All other physiologically informed models showed either comparable or slightly worse performance than the matching index model.

-Evaluation of model fits to the specific topological properties used in the fitting procedure indicated that the physiological models (excluding cCGE, spatial+cCGE, and MPC{T1/T2}) more accurately captured the edge length distribution than the topological models, for which edge lengths were fitted least accurately (fig. S5).
+Evaluation of model fits to the specific topological properties used in the fitting procedure indicated that the physiological models (excluding cCGE, spatial+cCGE, and MPC ${T1/T2}$ ) more accurately captured the edge length distribution than the topological models, for which edge lengths were fitted least accurately [as indicated by the edge length distribution determining the value of max(KS) only a small proportion of times; fig. S6].
 For the physiological models, betweenness and clustering were the two properties that were least accurately reproduced.